johnwc/active-directory-b2c-php-webapp-openidconnect/README.md

 ## Create B2C App and Policies
 + Navigate to your account in the Azure Portal and open up the B2C blade.
-+ Create a web application.
++ Create a web application, using https://localhost:44302/ as Redirect URL.
 Make sure to remember the clientID and client secret.
 + Create a sign-in/sign-up policy and an edit profile policy.
 Create a separate policy for admins if you want admins to authenticate with a different policy.
 For more detailed instructions, see [here](https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2c-reference-policies/).

 ## Configuring your PHP app settings
 + Clone the source code from github: `git clone https://github.com/Azure-Samples/active-directory-b2c-php-webapp-openidconnect.git`
-+ Download the latest version of the [php security library](http://phpseclib.sourceforge.net/index.html) and place the download in your repo in the folder "app/Http/Controllers/phpseclib".
 + In your app folder, open up "app/Http/Controllers/settings.php" and follow the instructions in the comments to configure the settings for your app.
 + There will be two flow options: Implicit Flow and Confidential Client Flow.
 For now, Implicit Flow is the recommended and default setting.
 Confidential Client Flow is included for future support of access tokens.
 + In the terminal, type "composer install" to install the necessary dependencies.